lammps/lammps/doc/src/fix_qeq_comb.rst

 .. note::

-   To avoid the evaluation of the derivative of charge with respect to position, which is typically ill-defined, the system should have a zero net charge.
-LAMMPS will print a warning, if that is not the case.
+   In order to solve the self-consistent equations for electronegativity equalization, LAMMPS imposes the additional constraint that all the charges in the fix group must add up to zero.
+The initial charge assignments should also satisfy this constraint.
+LAMMPS will print a warning if that is not the case.

 ----------